IT21324406/Realtime-AI-Chatbot-AIGP/README.md

 - Check the transcript area to see the conversation history.
 - Use the clear button to reset everything.

+## Technologies & APIs Used
+- React - For building the user interface and managing application state.
+- Vite - For fast development server and build tooling.
+- Web Speech API (SpeechRecognition) - To transcribe the user’s speech to text in real time.
+- Google Gemini API - To generate AI responses based on user input.
+- Web Speech API (SpeechSynthesis) - To convert the AI’s text responses into spoken audio.
+- JavaScript - For all application logic and browser interactions.
+- CSS - For styling the application.

 ## Main Parts of the App
 - `App.jsx`: Main logic and state.
 - `components/ChatBox.jsx`: The chat area and controls.